efedosov/lua-nucleo/README.md

 To use lua-nucleo in require-friendly environment, do as follows:

-    require 'lua-nucleo.module'
+    require 'lua-nucleo'

 This assumes that lua-nucleo directory is somewhere in the `package.path`

-Note that you may also want to enable the strict mode (aka the Global Environment Protection):
+Note that it will enable the strict mode

-    require 'lua-nucleo.strict'
+(aka the Global Environment Protection):

 For all other lua-nucleo files, use `import()`.